elementary-221b/baker-street/_posts/2024-09-23-linux-projects.markdown

 ---

 ## 7. CrowdSec: The Scotland Yard of IPs
+**The Deduction:** A community-powered IDS/IPS.
+It analyzes your logs to detect aggressive behavior and blocks malicious IPs by leveraging a global database of known digital "thugs."

 Why fight alone when you can join a global network?
 CrowdSec parses your logs and shares information on malicious actors with a worldwide community.
 If an IP attacks me, you hear about it.

 ### Quick Start (Debian)